Canada · Quebec · 2025

 Quebec income tax calculator

 Quebec is pre-selected below; you can switch provinces anytime.
 Year-end CPP (incl.
-CPP2) on pensionable employment (including RSU value), EI on salary and cash bonus only, plus federal and Quebec provincial tax (BPA credits; simplified rules — not a full T1).
+CPP2) on pensionable employment (including RSU value), EI on salary and cash bonus only, plus federal and provincial tax (BPA credits; simplified rules — not a full T1).
 RSU CPP is incremental vs salary + bonus; bonus and RSU tax use withholding proxies.

 Cross-check Québec tax and contributions with the official disposable income calculator (Ministère des Finances du Québec).
 That tool adds family, benefits, and drug-plan assumptions beyond this employment calculator.